 – Status: What is the producers’ background? (cultural, social, economic, gender, educational)

 – Legal/Ethical: What are the discussions/arguments surrounding the media product? (legal, ethical, philosophical)

-The goal of the RAK is to create a systematic approach to remix culture that observes inter-relations between musical and non-musical levels and highlights discourses and controversies that are at play – when a track for example remixes sounds from a specific war (see Herbert), or from other cultural contexts (see OY or Xander Ferreira).
+The goal of the RAK is to create a systematic approach to remix culture that observes inter-relations between musical and non-musical levels and highlights discourses and controversies that are at play – when a track for example remixes sounds from a specific war (see Herbert or Clarke), or from other cultural contexts (see OY or Xander Ferreira).
 A large amount of analyzed examples, collected and discussed multi-locally, could lead to a typology of remix culture.
 This approach, I believe, would lead into ethnomusicologist Veit Erlmann’s twenty-year-old suggestion to analyze the ways in which histories of cultural, social, or political contexts «are inscribed into music» (Erlmann 1995).

 Burkholder, Peter J. (2001): «Borrowing» in: Sadie, Stanley (ed): The New Grove Dictionary of Music and Musicians, 2nd edition, Vol. 2, London: Macmillan, p 5-41.

 Burkholder, Peter J. (1994): «The Uses of Existing Music.
 Musical Borrowing as a Field», in: Notes 50/3, p 851–870.

 Erlmann, Veit (1995): «Ideologie der Differenz: Zur Ästhetik der World Music», in: PopScriptum 3, p 6-29, [Link].